11 Solutions to Fix Apps That Won’t Install on Samsung Smart TV

 Outdated firmware on your Samsung smart TV can cause installation issues.
 Therefore, it's essential to update your TV's software before installing or updating apps.

 Go to TV Settings from the home screen or press the Settings button on your remote.
-Then, navigate to Support > Software update > Update now.
+Then, go to Support > Software update > Update now.
 Your smart TV will start installing the update if available.

 6. Check Storage